vedro-universe/vedro-docs/docs/tutorial/api/chapter3-contexts.md

 ## Summary

-In summary, contexts in Vedro are a robust tool for managing prerequisite conditions for your scenarios, leading to clean, reliable, and maintainable tests.
+In summary, contexts in Vedro are a robust tool for managing prerequisite conditions, leading to clean, reliable, and maintainable tests.
 As we progress, we'll encounter more complex scenarios where contexts will truly shine.

 In the [next chapter](./chapter4-interfaces.md), we will further refine our codebase by introducing the concept of interfaces, providing a unified approach to interacting with our application and reducing code repetition.